Frijol/climate-change/GLOSSARY.md

 ## fracking
 Hydraulic fracturing, a high-pressure injection of a liquid into a wellbore to create cracks in deep-rock formations to access otherwise hard-to-reach natural gas and petroleum

+## gas flaring
+when oil is extracted, natural gas builds up.
+"Flaring" this gas is setting it on fire (instead of capturing it for sale).

 ## geoengineering
 Deliberate human intervention in the earth's climate on a global scale